-- 1. Is at least fourteen (14) feet in width and fifty (50) feet in length provided that porches, vestibules and structures attached to the manufactured unit shall not be included in determining whether the dimensional requirements of this ordinance have been met; and - 2.
-If affixed to the land on which is located, the title to which land is in the same name as the owner of the dwelling unit; and - 3.
-Is affixed to the land by a permanent foundation; and - 4.
-Is installed on the permanent foundation in accordance with Minnesota State Rules and Regulations for Mobile Homes; and - 5.
-Is connected to public utilities or is serviced by its own well and septic tank system; and - 6.
-Has all wheels removed; and - 7.
-Is assessed and taxed as real property under Chapter 272 of the Minnesota Statutes; and - 8.
-Has been issued a residential zoning permit. - 9.
-Because of safety features, wiring, and insulation, power upgrades, and the need for Minnesota state inspection seals for older structures, all mobile homes must be 1977 or newer.
+- A. Is at least fourteen (14) feet in width and fifty (50) feet in length provided that porches, vestibules and structures attached to the manufactured unit shall not be included in determining whether the dimensional requirements of this ordinance have been met; and - B. If affixed to the land on which is located, the title to which land is in the same name as the owner of the dwelling unit; and - C. Is affixed to the land by a permanent foundation; and - D. Is installed on the permanent foundation in accordance with Minnesota State Rules and Regulations for Mobile Homes; and - E. Is connected to public utilities or is serviced by its own well and septic tank system; and - F. Has all wheels removed; and - G. Is assessed and taxed as real property under Chapter 272 of the Minnesota Statutes; and - H. Has been issued a residential zoning permit. - I. Because of safety features, wiring, and insulation, power upgrades, and the need for Minnesota state inspection seals for older structures, all mobile homes must be 1977 or newer.
 Hazards on older mobile homes may not be updated when sold.

 Planned unit development - A type of development characterized by a unified site design for a number of dwelling units or dwelling sites on a parcel, whether for sale, rent, or lease, and also usually involving clustering of these units or sites to provide areas of common open space, density increases, and a mix of structure types and land uses.
-These developments may be organized and operated as condominiums, time-share condominiums, cooperatives, full fee ownership, commercial enterprises, or any combination of these, or cluster subdivisions of dwelling units, residential condominiums, townhouses, apartment buildings, campgrounds, recreational vehicle parks, resorts, hotels, motels, and conversions of structures and land uses-to these uses.
+These developments may be organized and operated as condominiums, time-share condominiums, cooperatives, full fee ownership, commercial enterprises, or any combination of these, or cluster subdivisions of dwelling units, residential condominiums, townhouses, apartment buildings, campgrounds, recreational vehicle parks, hotels, and conversions of structures and land uses to these uses.
+Not permitted in the Town of Gnesen.

 Planned unit development, commercial - Typically uses that provide transient, short-term lodging spaces, rooms, or parcels and their operations are essentially service-oriented.
-For example, hotel/motel accommodations, resorts, recreational vehicle and camping parks, and other primarily service-oriented activities are commercial planned unit developments.
+For example, hotel/motel accommodations, recreational vehicle and camping parks, and other primarily service-oriented activities are commercial planned unit developments.
+Not permitted in the Town of Gnesen.

 Planned unit development, residential - A use where the nature of residency is non-transient and the major or primary focus of the development is not service-oriented.
 For example, residential apartments, manufactured or mobile home parks, time-share condominiums, townhouses, cooperatives, and full fee ownership residences would be considered as residential planned unit developments.
 To qualify as a residential planned unit development, a development must contain at least five dwelling units or sites.
+Not permitted in the Town of Gnesen.